TyRadman/BehaviorTree/README.md

 | `WaitNode`           | Delays execution for a specified amount of time before returning `Success`. |

 #### Blackboard keys
-To access blackboard variables through the nodes, a variable of type `BlackboardKey` has to be declared then assigned to a value in the `Node Inspector` based on what variables have been defined in the blackboard.
+To access Blackboard variables within nodes, declare a BlackboardKey variable and assign it a value in the Node Inspector based on the defined Blackboard variables.
 Here's a snippent of how to use it:

 ##### Adding variables to the Blackboard